Sign Up for an Event

 How to Reserve

-- Decide on a project (and have plans or drawings if possible)
+- Decide on a workshop or project (and have plans or drawings if proposing your own project)

 - Determine the number of Scouts who will attend and their ages

-- Review our Shop Calendar (above) to find an available date to hold your event.
+- Review our Shop Calendar (above) to find an available date and time to hold your event.
 Generally, any date and time that does not have an activity or conflict noted is available.
 While the calendar is updated regularly, there are times when an event or conflict is not yet reflected on the calendar.
-Therefore, we recommend selecting a primary date and one or two alternates.
+Therefore, we recommend selecting a primary date and one or two alternate dates for your activity.